sigmaSd/IRust/crates/irust/README.md

 This allows it to be controlled programmatically, which in turns allows writing vim plugins that uses this, see https://github.com/sigmaSd/irust-vim-plugin

 ## Jupyter Notebook
-Currently there is a barebone kernel that is easily installable see https://github.com/sigmaSd/IRust/blob/master/crates/irust_repl/README.md#jupyter-kernel for instructions
+A Jupyter Kernel is available, see https://github.com/sigmaSd/IRust/blob/master/crates/irust_repl/README.md#jupyter-kernel for instructions

 ## Book
 `The IRust Book` is intended to document a couple of tips and tricks https://sigmasd.github.io/irust_book